Apple Watch Series 10 vs Samsung Galaxy Watch 7

 Sleep Tracking

 You might be aware that both the Samsung Galaxy Watch 7 and Apple Watch Series 10 come with advanced sleep tracking features.
 Both of these watches have sleep stage tracking and a sleep apnea detection system.
-However, Samsung Galaxy Watch 7 proves to be a better choice becuase of certain features.
+However, the Samsung Galaxy Watch 7 proves to be a better choice because of certain features.

 Menstrual Tracking